South Korea's Netmarble to form consortium for Nexon holding company bid | MarketScreener

 Selling the stake to overseas companies would weaken the competitiveness of the industry in the country, said Netmarble, which controls over a quarter of South Korea's mobile gaming market.
 Tencent has a 17.66 percent stake in Netmarble.

-"We believe the tangible and intangible values of Nexon are important assets to Korea," Netmarble said in a statement, adding it had been considering acquiring Nexon for two months and decided to participate in the bid a month ago.
+"We believe the tangible and intangible values of Nexon are important assets to Korea," Netmarble said in a statement, adding its consortium will mainly include domestic firms.

+Netmarble also said it had been considering buying Nexon for two months and decided to participate in the bid a month ago.

-Nexon shares rose more than 2 percent after Netmarble's announcement on Thursday, in a flat wider market.
+Nexon shares ended up 0.7 percent on Thursday, after earlier rising more than 3 percent after Netmarble's announcement, in a flat wider market.

 South Korea's top chat app operator Kakao, in which Tencent holds a 6.7 percent stake, said last week it was reviewing a bid for Nexon's holding firm.